stefanv/blog/content/posts/2026-01-26-gemini-for-code-patches-in-emacs/index.md

 The above configuration works fine, but I noticed that some answers were outdated.
 Gemini supports "grounding" via Google Search.
-For example, instead of telling you TypeScript 5.3 is the newest release (which it was, at the time of its training), it can use Google Search to verify that, in fact, the latest version is 5.9.
+For example, instead of telling you that TypeScript 5.3 is the newest release (which it was, at the time of its training), it can use Google Search to verify that, in fact, the latest version is 5.9.

 [gptel#750](https://github.com/karthink/gptel/issues/750) tracks the
 issue, but in the meantime you can manually adjust the query sent to